Top questions to ask your Cornwall window installer

 How secure are your windows?

-If windows are approved by Secured by Design, the national police security initiative which aims to reduce burglaries and break-ins through quality products, then this is a reliable sign that they’re safe and secure.
+If windows are approved , the national police security initiative which aims to reduce burglaries and break-ins through quality products, then this is a reliable sign that they’re safe and secure.

 Don’t be afraid to ask a supplier about security.
 They should be keen to talk to you about their security partners, how their windows lock, and the ins and outs of lock-makers.